Xilinx/PYNQ-ComputerVision/overlays/README.md

 ### Running an filter2D Python Example

 The [example python script for filter 2D (testXfFilter2D.py)](../applicationCode/overlayTests/testPython/testXfFilter2D.py) on the repo assumes your xv2MyFirstOverlay listed filter2D as one of the modules.
-If necessary, adapt the .bit filename of line 6 and library name on line 14 to the overlay name of your choice (xv2MyFirstOverlay in the steps above).
-Currently the overlay name is set to xv2Filter2D.
+If necessary, adapt the .bit filename of line 37 and library name on line 45 to the overlay name of your choice (xv2MyFirstOverlay in the steps above).
+Currently the overlay name is set to xv2Filter2DDilate which is installed as part of the pynq-computervision extension.

-  + To run testXfFilter2D.py (/<your_pynqcv_folder>/applicationCode/overlayTests/testPython), copy filter2d python test script (with the correct overlay name on lines 6 and 14) to your test folder on the board.
+  + To run testXfFilter2D.py (/<your_pynqcv_folder>/applicationCode/overlayTests/testPython), copy filter2d python test script (with the correct overlay name on lines 37 and 45) to your test folder on the board.
     ```commandline
     $ scp testXfFilter2D.py. xilinx@<pynq-board-ip>:/home/xilinx/proj/test
     ```